ckopec-dev/Stem-Cheatsheets/Azure.md

 ## Accounts

-- One account can have multiple subscriptions to separate resources by billing responsibility
+- One account (tenant) can have multiple subscriptions to separate resources by billing responsibility

 ## Terminology